tramatejaswini/ResearchPaper_Recommendation_System/README.md

 ## Research Paper Recommendation System

+## Objective:
 	Researchers find it difficult to access and keep track of the most relevant and promising research papers of their interest.
 The known approach to get research papers is to follow the list of references from the documents they already possessed Even though this approach might be quite effective in some instances, it does not guarantee full coverage of recommending research papers and cannot trace papers published after the possessed paper.In this project, a pipelined hybrid based approach for research paper recommender system is developed where users will be provided with top most recommendation with high accuracy.

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.